Tickets for Sea Life Aquarium, the London Aquarium: how to buy and prices

 If you want to take a walk along the Thames, what better place than SouthBank Center, an ideal place to relax or have a snack.
 This walk hosts several points of great cultural and tourist interest such as the Royal Festival Hall, Purcell Room, National Theatre London, Hayward Gallery or Queen Elizabeth Hall.

-The London Aquarium, Sea Life Aquarium, offers some complementary activities such as educational sessions and workshops in order to inform in detail about the different marine species it hosts, as well as about underwater life in general.
+The London Aquarium, Sea Life Aquarium, offers some complementary activities such as educational sessions and workshops in order to inform in detail about the different marine species it hosts, as well as underwater life in general.
 These visits are conducted by experts and are aimed at schools.
 Teachers can go along with the students.
 The cost of the visit can range from 2 to 7 € per student and usually the entrance of teachers is free.

-- Buy a combined ticket, either with two, three attractions or more attractions, and also take the opportunity to see Madame Tussauds, London Dungeon, Shrek's Adventure or London Eye.
+- Buy a combined ticket, either with two, three or more attractions, and also take the opportunity to see Madame Tussauds, London Dungeon, Shrek's Adventure or London Eye.
 All of them are great fun and, in this way, you will benefit from a percentage discount compared to if you buy the tickets independently.

 - Make your visit coincide with a rainy day and, in this way, you will protect yourself from the bad day with an unbeatable plan.